johnridesabike/bikewalklife/posts/2020/12/why-do-people-drive-so-much-because-we-pay-them-to-drive.md

 tags:
 - City Observatory
 - Joe Cortright
+excerpt: >
+  It’s no secret that we subsidize driving to a degree that’s vastly disproportionate to other kinds of transportation.
+Joe Cortright has a great piece in City Observatory that discusses this.

 ---
 It’s no secret that we subsidize driving to a degree that’s vastly disproportionate to other kinds of transportation.
 [Joe Cortright has a great piece in City Observatory that discusses this](https://cityobservatory.org/the-only-reason-some-people-drive-is-because-we-pay-them-to/).